Samuel Harvey (footballer)

-Samuel Harvey II (born 15 October 2009) is a Turks and Caicos Islands footballer who plays as a goalkeeper for WIV Provo Premier League club Cheshire Hall and the Turks and Caicos Islands national team.
+Samuel "Sammy" Harvey II (born 15 October 2009) is a Turks and Caicos Islands footballer who plays as a goalkeeper for the academy of Major League Soccer club Seattle Sounders, and the Turks and Caicos Islands national team.

 Club career

 At the age of five, Samuel Harvey became interested in football through his sister, and he initially played as a left-back until he joined Cheshire Hall.

-Samuel Harvey joined WIV Provo Premier League club Cheshire Hall in 2023 and made six appearances during the 2023–24 season as their starting goalkeeper at the ages of 13 and 14.
+Samuel Harvey joined Provo Premier League club Cheshire Hall in 2023 and made six appearances during the 2023–24 season as their starting goalkeeper at the ages of 13 and 14.
+In 2024, his senior international debut caught the attention of clubs in North America and Europe with the player being invited to trial with Queens Park Rangers of the EFL Championship.
+Later that year, Harvey joined the SPIRE Academy, an elite sports performance and education boarding school in Ohio, United States.
+He earned a 4.0 grade point average and was named the team's Rookie of the Year for the 2023–24 season.

+He joined AFC Academy in July 2025 as the backup to Sebastian Turbyfield and was given the shirt number 13.
+Harvey made one appearance for the club during the 2025 CFU Club Shield on 3 August 2025 during the 2–0 loss against Club Franciscain as his team finished fourth.

+In August 2025, he had trials with Major League Soccer clubs Nashville and Seattle Sounders, and he joined the academy of Seattle Sounders on 12 November 2025.

 International career

 Youth

 Aged 13, Samuel Harvey was called up to the Turks and Caicos Islands U20 by Aaron Lawrence in 2023 and he converted Harvey into a goalkeeper.
 He then made his debut for the U20 side during a 2–1 defeat against Antigua and Barbuda U20 during 2024 CONCACAF U-20 Championship qualifying on 27 February 2024.

 He also represented the Turks and Caicos Islands U17 during 2025 CONCACAF U-17 World Cup qualification, debuting during a 3–0 win against Anguilla U17 on 7 February 2025.